THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Incorporate Content Refresh Cycles

-No content calendar is complete without a refresh schedule.
 Identify your top 20% highest-traffic articles and plan quarterly reviews.
 Look for outdated statistics, new competitor content that has overtaken your rankings, and missing subtopics.
-Content refreshes often produce faster ranking gains than new articles because Google is already indexing and partially ranking the page.
-Schedule refreshes alongside new publications.
+Refreshes often produce faster ranking gains than new articles because Google is already indexing the page.

 Quarterly refresh cycle for top 20% of content